akka/akka-persistence-cassandra/README.md

 Note that the new `tags` column won't be back filled for old events.
 This won't affect your `eventsByTag` queries as they come from a different table.
 This column is used for recovering any missed writes to the `tag_views` table when running persistent actors with the new version.

+#### Gotchas

+# Changing schema while your application is running

+Cassandra can generally handle schema changes to non-primary key columns.
+However all of the Journal's prepared statements that bind columns that you remove become invalid.
+So any migration step that involves dropping columns requires ActorSystems to be restarted.

 ### Migrations from 0.54 to 0.59